NEARBuilders/bos-workspace/README.md

 # bos-workspace (ALPHA)

-bos-workspace is a framework to help ease the development of bOS widgets.
+bos-workspace is a toolset to help ease the development of bOS widgets.
 It works like a monorepo, allowing you to develop multiple bos apps in the same time.
 It also provides a build script to help with the development process.

 ## Introduction